Home

-If you believe that your child has suffered cerebral palsy as a result of medical malpractice, contact Austin Texas Birth Injury Lawyer Jason Coomer for a free review of your Texas Medical Malpractice Birth Injury Claim or use our online submission form.
+If you believe that your child has suffered Erb's palsy or Brachial Plexus Palsy as a result of medical mistake, please feel free to contact Austin Texas Brachial Plexus Palsy and Texas Erb's Palsy Medical Mistake Birth Injury Lawyer Jason Coomer for a free review of your Texas Medical Malpractice Birth Injury Claim or use our online submission form.

 Erb's Palsy aka Brachial Plexus Paralysis